Frequently Asked Questions

 Project Display

-Can my parents or teacher set up my project for me at Rice Eccles Stadium?
+Can my parents or teacher set up my project for me at Crocker Science Center?

 Yes.
 Just be certain that all materials you plan to display are present in order to be approved by a safety and display judge.